 The Department of Energy's Energy Information Administration (EIA) data on volume sales is over two months old when it released.
-The latest numbers, through mid-January, were published yesterday.
+The latest numbers, through mid-May, were published today.
 However, despite the lag, this report offers an interesting perspective on fascinating aspects of the US economy.
 Gasoline prices and increases in fuel efficiency are important factors, but there are also some significant demographic and cultural dynamics in this data series.

 Because the sales data are highly volatile with some obvious seasonality, I've added a 12-month moving average (MA) to give a clearer indication of the long-term trends.
-The latest 12-month MA is 8.4% below the all-time high set in August 2005, a new interim low.
+The latest 12-month MA is 8.6% below the all-time high set in August 2005, a new interim low.

 As we would expect, the rapid rise in gasoline prices in 2008 was accompanied by a significant drop in sales volume.
 With the official end of the recession in June 2009, sales reversed direction … slightly.
 The 12-month MA hit an interim high in November 2010, and then resumed contraction.
-The moving average for the latest month is about 8.0% below the pre-recession level and 4.9% off the November 2010 interim high.
-For some historical context, the latest data point is a level first achieved in May 1998.
+The moving average for the latest month is about 8.3% below the pre-recession level and 5.2% off the November 2010 interim high.
+For some historical context, the latest data point is a level first achieved in April 1998.

 Average Daily Volume Sales Per Capita

 What does this analysis suggest about the state of the economy?
-From an official standpoint, the Great Recession ended 57 months before the most recent gasoline sales monthly data point.
+From an official standpoint, the Great Recession ended 60 months before the most recent gasoline sales monthly data point.
 But if we want a simple confirmation that the economy is in recovery, gasoline sales continues to be the wrong place to look.

 In addition to improvements in fuel efficiency, the decline in gasoline consumption is attributable in large part to some powerful secular changes in US demographics and cultural in general: